 A female Masai giraffe calf was born on Wednesday, December 9, 2020 at 11:06 a.m.
 This is the third giraffe calf to be born at the Columbus Zoo this year, marking an important achievement for the conservation of this endangered species.
 Mom, Digi, and the calf named Sammie are doing well.
 Sammie joins other giraffe babies – Ralph, born to Zuri on June 28, and Schaefer, born to Jana on August 26, 2020.

-The Columbus Zoo and Aquarium welcomes two young manatees, Scampi and Squirrel, in October.
-They are the 32nd and 33rd manatees to arrive at the Zoo for rehabilitation since the Columbus Zoo joined the Manatee Rescue & Rehabilitation Partnership (MRP) in 1999.
+The Columbus Zoo and Aquarium welcomed two young manatees were transferred to the Columbus Zoo and Aquarium in Ohio to continue their rehabilitation.
+They are the 34th and 35th manatees to arrive at the Columbus Zoo for rehabilitation since the Zoo joined the Manatee Rescue & Rehabilitation Partnership (MRP) in 1999.
+Acorn and Einstein have joined the Zoo’s Manatee Coast habitat with long-term resident and fan favorite, Stubby, as well as other recovering manatees Squirrel and Scampi, who arrived at the Columbus Zoo on October 22, 2020.

 Columbus Zoo discounts